ok-nick/opensource.contentauth.org/docs/manifest/reading/ingredients-reading.md

 The `ingredients` array contains an element for each ingredient used to create an asset.
 When an ingredient itself has Content Credentials, those manifests are included in the composed asset's manifest store to keep the provenance data intact.

 The `ingredients` array contains an [ingredient object](manifest/json-ref/manifest-def.mdx#ingredient) for each ingredient.
 The only required property of the `ingredient` object is the `title` property, which usually is the source file name.

+The `label` property for the first ingredient in a manifest is `c2pa.ingredient.v3` When there is more than one ingredient, subsequent labels have a monotonically increasing index: `c2pa.ingredient.v3__1`, `c2pa.ingredient.v3__2`, and so on.

 Other important properties of the ingredient object include:
 - `format`: MIME type of the source file (optional).